asihotang/andreascode/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Public participation and civic engagement
+- Public participation
+- Civic engagement
+- Public budgeting & finance
-- Public and nonprofit management
+- Nonprofit management
 - Organizational performance

 # Education to show in About widget